alexanderbrenning/geods/content/post/2021-12-29-spatial-ml-model-diagnostics/index.markdown

 ### R Code

 The R code for this analysis is available in a [Github repository](https://github.com/alexanderbrenning/spdiag).
-I will be migrated into the `sperrorest` package (https://github.com/giscience-fsu/sperrorest), adding functions for computing and plotting spatial prediction error profiles (SPEPs) and spatial variable importance profiles (SVIPs).
+It will be migrated into the `sperrorest` package (https://github.com/giscience-fsu/sperrorest), adding functions for computing and plotting spatial prediction error profiles (SPEPs) and spatial variable importance profiles (SVIPs).

 ### References